 *1-2 small lightweight blankets – I like THESE!

-*camera (or your phone!) – I really like baby backpacks that have pockets on the side that I can easily slip my phone into.
+*camera (or your phone!) – I really like baby backpacks that have pockets on the sides that I can easily slip my phone into.
+In fact, I won’t buy a diaper bag or purse that doesn’t have a side pocket!

 *wallet–I haven’t carried a purse in years.
-I have a wallet that easily fits in a side pocket of my diaper bag because my diaper bag IS my purse!
+I have a wallet that easily fits inside of my diaper bag because my diaper bag IS my purse!

 And in case you are wondering what diaper bag I use, it is actually a backpack style that is now discontinued from Baby Gap, but similar to THIS ONE.
 Over the years, my favorite diaper bags have been backpacks.
 You don’t have to spend a fortune either.
 Just look for one that has plenty of pockets and is roomy in the interior.